 Indomethacin is one of the oldest NSAIDs available.
 It can help bring a normal life back to those that have debilitating joint pain and headaches.
 However, it causes more side effects than other similar drugs.
 Read on to learn more about its uses, possible side effects, and drug interactions to look out for.

 What is Indomethacin?

-Indomethacin belongs to a group of drugs called NSAIDs, which also includes aspirin, Advil, and Aleve.
-Like other NSAIDs, indomethacin is used to relieve pain and reduce inflammation.
+Indomethacin is a prescription medication that belongs to a group of drugs called NSAIDs, which also includes aspirin, Advil, Aleve, and several other medications.

 Brand names for indomethacin include Indocin, Indocid, and Tivorbex.
 Outside of the US, the generic name is indometacin.